 - 1/2 teaspoon Salt

 - Freshly Ground Pepper

-Shred the zucchini and place it in a coriander for about an hour;
+- Shred the zucchini and place it in a colander for about an hour;

-Heat up one tablespoon of olive oil on a skillet, add chopped onions and cook for about 3-4 minutes until translucent; cool it down;
+- Heat up one tablespoon of olive oil in a skillet, add chopped onions and cook for about 3-4 minutes until translucent; cool it down;

-Brush the bottom of baking dish (13 x 9 inches) with olive oil; place first layer of phyllo dough and brush with olive oil; continue until you have 6 layers;
+- Brush the bottom of baking dish (13 x 9 inches) with olive oil; place the first layer of phyllo dough and brush with olive oil; continue until you have 6 layers;

-Using knife make few wholes in the dough;
+- Using a knife make few wholes in the dough;

 - The recipe calls for half a teaspoon of salt as feta is salty.
 If you want, you may skip the salt altogether;